Pennsylvania is a beautiful state. Adoption in PA is also beautiful.

 Once you are certified as a resource family, preplacement visits can begin, and you may be contacted at any time for emergency foster care or shelter placements.

 Post-placement visits take place for six months to two years after placement.
-You will have bimonthly supervisions by a caseworker.
+You will have bi-monthly supervision by a caseworker.
 Adoption placements end upon finalization, which takes place in a Court of Common Pleas.

-Some resources for prospective parents interested in adopting through foster care include Pennsylvania’s Statewide Adoption and Permanency Network, the PA Adoption Photolisting Website, the Pennsylvania Department of Human Services, the Pennsylvania State Resource Family Association, Haven Adoptions, Bethanna, the Three Rivers Adoption Council, and Friendship House.
+Some resources for prospective parents interested in adopting through foster care include Pennsylvania’s Statewide Adoption and Permanency Network, the Pennsylvania Department of Human Services, and the Pennsylvania State Resource Family Association.

 Another way to pursue adoption in PA is agency-assisted—the type of adoption most people think of when they hear the word “adoption.”